crabcanon/angular-es6-demo/README.md

 #### 4. Why to use Travis CI?

 * Travis CI is an amazing tool for automated test/build/deploy workflow.
-With the integration of Travis CI, you are able to test and deploy the production to almost all the environments and platforms in real time without worrying about all the setups and so on.
-I would say the most remarkable advantage is that it will dramatically save your time and make things easier and faster.
+With the integration of Travis CI, you are able to test and deploy the production to almost all the environments and platforms in real time without worrying about boring setups and so on.
+The most remarkable advantage is that it will dramatically save your time and make things easier and faster.
 * The alternatives to Travis CI include: [jenkins.io](https://jenkins.io/), [circleci.com](https://circleci.com/), [codeship.com](https://codeship.com/), [drone.io](https://drone.io/), [semaphoreci.com](https://semaphoreci.com/), [solanolabs.com](https://www.solanolabs.com/), [wercker.com](http://wercker.com/), [snap-ci.com](https://snap-ci.com/), [buildbot.net](http://buildbot.net/), [cloudbees.com](https://www.cloudbees.com/), [container-solutions.com](http://container-solutions.com/).

 #### 5. I choose to be a web developer.